 Ananda’s sister feels duty bound to find an Indian bride for him and fishes out Nina in the process.
 The ‘arranged introduction’ translates to marriage and Nina moves to Canada.
 This leads the reader to the gradual but more richly traced metamorphosis of the second immigrant in the story.
 Although Ananada and Nina happily live together for a while, Nina’s stark loneliness exacerbated by the void caused by Ananda’s impotency, goads her to join a feminist group, enroll for a Canadian degree and find her ‘own legs’.

-Manju Kapur has a unique style which refuses to be defined.
+Manju Kapur has a unique style that is flexible and versatile and hugs the moods tightly.
 One moment she is gliding gracefully and the very next she breaks into staccato, racy, multiple clipped sentences packed into single structures.
 Sentences are at times convulsed, tenses switched, affirmative mixed with the interrogative.
-Her tone is often in harmony with the subject in focus, from sparkling to bleak, elegant to choppy, colloquially nimble to philosophically laded proselytizing.
+The tone is often in harmony with the subject in focus, from sparkling to bleak, elegant to choppy, colloquially nimble to philosophically laded proselytizing.
 Her diction switches to mirror the atmosphere she is projecting.
 Motifs and imageries cut open the heart of emotions.
-She hammers home the point in a few deft strokes that establish her contentions irrevocably.
+Sparse, terse lines hammer home the point.
 “And her womb, her ovaries, her uterus, the unfertilsed eggs that were expelled every month, what about them?
 They were busy marking every passing second of her life.”
 And later, “Her voice is low, her colour fair, she has a straight nose, large eyes and sharp Punjabi type features.
 Height medium.”

 She switches to lyrical diction to convey the happier and at times, the painful moods.
 “He was alone, all alone, with relatives who did not wake up with the fall of his feet on the floor, the blood that joined them diluted with the waters of an ocean.”